GinjaChris/pentmenu/README.md

 Falling back to nmap-nping means sending X number of packets per second until Y number of packets is sent and only allows the use of interface IP or a specified (spoofed) source IP.
 A TCP SYN flood is unlikely to break a server, but is a good way to test switch/router/firewall infrastructure and state tables.
 Note that whilst hping will report the outbound interface and IP which might make you think script does not work as expected, the source IP *will* be set as specified; review a packet capture of the traffic if in doubt!
-Since the source is definable, it is simple to launch a LAND attack for example.
+Since the source is definable, it is simple to launch a LAND attack for example (see https://en.wikipedia.org/wiki/LAND).
 The ability to set the source also allows, for example, sending SYN packets to one target and forcing the SYN-ACK responses to a second target.

 * TCP ACK Flood - offers the same options as the SYN flood, but sets the ACK (Acknowledgement) TCP flag instead.
 Some systems will spend excessive CPU cycles processing such packets.
 If the source IP is set to that of an established connection, it is possible that an estabished connection can be disrupted by this 'blind' TCP ACK Flood.
 This attack is considered 'blind' because it does not take into account any details of any established connection (like sequence or acknowledgement numbers).
-For more information see https://www.staminus.net/a-ddos-attack-explained-tcp-ack/ for example.

 * TCP RST Flood - offers the same options as the SYN flood, but sets the RST (Reset) TCP flag instead.